8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [x] the contact us page
 - [x] inquire for more information on unit
 - [x] reserve bike
-- [ ] for finance managers add call queue, that sales people can add clients too can use ticketing system for this
-- [ ] move webleads to ticketing system have it so depending on the label it shows different menus and buttons to deal with it
 - [x] filter by user when first opened
-- [ ] rTChatMessages.create need to search app and switch for tickets instead

 - [ ] -------- ADMIN --------
 - [ ] need to make performance graphs for managers and owner, similar to sales persons version